NIME-conference/cookbook/Officers/paper_template.md

 ## Requirements

 1. Needs to be media-rich
 2. Should be possible to use also for non-techy NIMErs (those that prefer the MS Word template today).
-Thus may need to think of the template as a tool
+Thus we may need to think of the tools to be used to create submissions
 3. Needs to be fairly longterm (we cannot change template every year)
 4. Needs to be archivable in Zenodo
 5. Should embrace principles of Open Research: sharability, reproducibility, etc.
 6. Needs to work for peer review (currently double-blind)
+7. Needs to be cross-platform and standards-based
+8. Should be checked for accessibility (fonts, etc.)

 ## Some questions